 Statutory Homelessness

 Local authorities have a duty to secure a home for some groups of people.
 To be legally defined as homeless you must lack a secure place in which you are entitled to live or not reasonably able to stay.
 In order to receive assistance under the main homelessness duty, there is further criteria you have to meet.
-Local authorities may then provide temporary accomodation to households who might meet these criteria, mainly families with children.
+Local authorities may then provide temporary accommodation to households who might meet these criteria, mainly families with children.

 Hidden Homelessness

 Those who may not be entitled to help with housing, or those who do not approach the local authority for help, are not often counted in the official statistics.
-Many stay in hostels, squats, B&Bs, overcrowded accomodation or concealed housing e.g., floors or sofas of friends and family.
+Many stay in hostels, squats, B&Bs, overcrowded accommodation or concealed housing e.g., floors or sofas of friends and family.

 At Risk of Homlessness